 The first week you seriously consider irrigation is testing whether spring rain and soil thaw left even moisture in the root zone, not whether one hot afternoon proved summer arrived.
 Footprints that stay visible into the evening on a sunny strip may mean shallow roots on compacted clay.
 Silvery dew on the same lawn at seven in the morning may mean nothing is wrong at all.
 Compare a shady north side to an open south panel on the same day before you soak the whole property.

 Smart watering starts before you turn on the hose still applies: soil type, shade hours, and recent aeration change how fast water moves.
-If you opened soil with compost topdress rhythm earlier in the season, crowns may stay wet longer even when the surface looks dry.
-Note that history when you write in so visits stay coordinated instead of contradictory.
+If you opened soil with compost topdress earlier in the season, crowns may stay wet longer even when the surface looks dry.
+Note that history when you write in so visits stay coordinated.

 String trimmer burns along fences and trees show up the same week watering questions arrive.
 Those thin strips dry faster than the open lawn and can look like irrigation failure when they are really edge stress.
 Mention them on contact us so mowing visits and watering advice target the real map.

-Organic feeding rhythm without chasing color in one weekend
+Organic feeding without chasing color in one weekend

 A sudden lush flush from mistimed nitrogen increases disease susceptibility when nights stay cool and leaves stay wet.
 Organic programs favor steady release materials described in spring organic fertilization rather than doubling up to chase color in mid-May.
 Density still matters: thin turf heats and dries at the crown faster than thick turf, which creates its own stress pattern beside the driveway.

-Weed blooms can distract from moisture stories along foundations.
-Natural weed control timing and drainage notes belong in the same message when dandelion clocks explode on the same calendar as the first hose week.
-Dandelion flush and organic response explains honest expectations without promising bare soil by Memorial Day.
+Weed blooms can distract from moisture problems along foundations.
+Natural weed control timing and drainage notes belong in the same message when dandelions explode on the same calendar as the first hose week.
+Dandelion flush and organic response explains what to expect without promising bare soil by Memorial Day.

 Shade, parkways, and the lake breeze

 Fence lines and north garage walls stay damp past nine while open sun panels dry by ten.
-Tree canopy that grew since April changes those lines; when shade lines move across the lawn helps you decide whether new patterns are moisture stories or light stories.
+Tree canopy that grew since April changes those lines; when shade lines move across the lawn helps you decide whether new patterns are moisture issues or light issues.
 Parkway strips baked by reflected heat may need different attention than backyard shade without running the entire clock up globally.

-If spongy feel returned after a wet spring, compare notes with April cool wet weeks on the North Shore before you aerate on the wettest day of the month.
+If spongy feel returned after a wet spring, compare notes with April cool wet weeks in Chicagoland and Milwaukee before you aerate on the wettest day of the month.
 Mechanical help on saturated clay smears cores and collapses holes; timing matters as much as intent.

 A short mid-May watering and mowing checklist